saurontech/USB-4604-BE-linux-driver/readme.txt

 	# cat /proc/driver/adv-usb-serial[minor]

 4. Solving the conflict with the CDC-ACM driver
-	  It is possible that the USB-4604B(M) device is bound to the default CDC-ACM driver, this will previent it from being properly handled by our custom driver.
+	  On some systems the USB-4604B(M) device might be bound to the default CDC-ACM driver, this will previent it from being properly handled by our custom driver.
 	  To solve this issue, you can chose on of the following methods, based on your need.

-   4.1 Remove the CDC-ACM driver, or adjust its order in the system
+   4.1 Remove the CDC-ACM driver, if it isn't needed.
-	Oftentimes, the CDC-ACM is installed before the USB4604 driver.
-	In this case, the device will be bound to the CDC-ACM instead of the USB4604B driver.

-	The simplest way is to remove the CDC-ACM driver.
-	Afterwards, one can add the CDC-ACM back to the system.
-	By doing so, the order of the drivers in the system will be altered, encouraging the system to lookup the USB4604B driver first.

-      4.1.1 Remove the CDC-ACM driver first
 	# rmmod cdc-acm

-      4.1.3 Adding the CDC-ACM driver back to the system
-	# modprobe cdc-acm

    4.2 Manually unbinding and binding the device
 	If the CDC-ACM driver is currently in use, one can unbind the device manually, and afterwards bind it to our driver.